tilt-dev/tilt.build/blog/_posts/2022-04-04-a-dev-environment-repl.md

   update-code │ Already up to date.
 ```

 Now Tilt will pull code for you when you `tilt up`.
 [Resources][resources] are Tilt's unit of work; in the case of a `local_resource`, it's a command to run on your local machine.
-Resources are stateful in that Tilt looks for changes to them every time the tiltfile is executed.
+Resources are stateful in that Tilt looks for changes to them every time the `Tiltfile` is executed.
 So you can also experiment and iterate on resources; if Tilt detects relevant differences, it will re-execute the resource.
 Say that you find that `git pull` is not quite what you want Tilt to do; instead, you want some conditional logic to check if you have a clean working copy and only pull new changes then.
 You can change the `update-code` resource, all while Tilt is running:

 ```python
 script = """